Bootstrapping Networks with Latent Space Structure: Bootstrapping Latent Position U-statistics

 As discussed in \cite{BosCha2018}, this enables generation of many bootstrap samples after only a single instance of $O(n^m)$ computation time to construct the $\Utilde_{ni}$, rather than $O(Bn^m)$ computation time to generate $B$ bootstrap samples under a more na\"ive implementation.

-Unfortunately, the $O(n^m)$ time required to compute the quantity in Equation~\eqref{eq:def:BC:Utilde} for all $i \in [n]$ is still quite expensive if $m$ is larger than $2$.
-We can further reduce the computational cost by replacing the average in~\eqref{eq:def:BC:Utilde} with a Monte Carlo estimate, drawing for each $i \in [n]$ a uniform random sample of size $M$ with replacement from the set $\{ c \in \calC^n_m : i \not \in c \}$.
+Unfortunately, the $O(n^m)$ time required to compute the quantity in Equation~\eqref{eq:def:BC:Utilde} for all $i \in [n]$ may still be quite substantial, particularly if $m$ is larger than $2$.
+We can further reduce the computational cost by making use of incomplete U-statistics \citep{Blom1976,CheKat2019}, replacing the average in~\eqref{eq:def:BC:Utilde} with a Monte Carlo estimate, drawing for each $i \in [n]$ a uniform random sample of size $M$ with replacement from the set $\{ c \in \calC^n_m : i \in c \}$.
 With this modification, our method for obtaining $B$ bootstrap samples for a U-statistic in the latent positions requires a single low-rank spectral decomposition followed by $O( (M+B)n )$ sampling operations.
-Thus our bootstrap is far less computationally demanding than existing algorithms for generating bootstrap samples of subgraph counts, which require extensive sampling and counting.
+Thus our bootstrap is far less computationally demanding than existing algorithms for generating bootstrap samples of subgraph counts, which require extensive sampling and counting operations.